Types of Myasthenia Gravis

 - Transient neonatal MG: Some babies born to mothers with MG will have temporary muscle weakness.
 This usually wears off after a few weeks.
 These babies do not have a greater risk of developing MG later in life.

-- Congenital MG: In rare cases, someone will inherit MG but this is very rare.
+- Congenital myasthenic syndrome: In rare cases, someone will inherit MG but this is very rare.
 Symptoms usually begin in infancy and are lifelong.

 A thymoma is a tumor on the thymus gland.
 About 1 out of 10 people with myasthenia gravis have a thymoma.4